 Search for tutorials and apps relevant to your area of expertise via the Quick Search feature.
 Note that many of the examples featured here can also be accessed via the Application Libraries that are built into the COMSOL Multiphysics® software and available from the File menu.

-This example shows how to model the behavior of a thermostat where a delay in its reaction has been implemented.
-A more detailed description of the phenomenon, and the modeling process, can be seen in the blog post "How to Implement a Delay in Your Thermostat Simulation".
+This example exemplifies how to optimize the design of a capacitor through optimization.
+A more detailed description of the phenomenon and the modeling process can be seen in the blog post "Changing the Dimensions of a Model Using Shape Optimization".
 Read More

 This model analyzes the uncertainty in focused ultrasound induced tissue heating.
 The material properties for the tissue mimicking material, including the uncertainty, are taken from the FDA Medical Device Development Tool: Tissue Mimicking Material (TMM) for Preclinical Acoustic ...
 Read More